Projects

 Lead: Suresh Krishna - We are starting a series of projects looking into visual perception and simple interventional possibilities in intermittent exotropes.

-Google Summer of Code 2024
+Google Summer of Code 2025 projects

 An example previous project aiming to build an open-source phone-based eye-tracker using PyTorch is here.